How Can I Get the Most Out of My Relationship with My Staffing Agency?

 If you’re unable to change the minds of those above you at work, you can also try to lead by example by hiring people with great values and encouraging your colleagues to adopt a more positive outlook when at work.

-According to Arthur Ransier, Director of Business strategy at nTech Workforce “[companies] can hire people from different backgrounds, with different experiences, under different circumstances, who share similar values and stand for similar things, like the value of great relationships and community, trust, grit, efficiency, and leadership.”
+According to Arthur Ransier, Director of Business Strategy at nTech Workforce “[companies] can hire people from different backgrounds, with different experiences, under different circumstances, who share similar values and stand for similar things, like the value of great relationships and community, trust, grit, efficiency, and leadership.”

-While company culture can be a tricky thing to change, it's definitely not impossible.
+While company culture can be a tricky thing to change, it's not impossible.
 And with the right attitude and approach, you can make great strides toward creating a culture that others want to adopt and follow.

 While creating a positive company culture is important, being able to describe it and share it with others is equally is as crucial.